 The one thing we check for before removing someone from any of our groups or pages, is how engaged they are in the group and with others.

 In any relationship, if you’re only interested in yourself and what you have to say, or what you’re doing, your relationships will suffer.
 Same thing in social groups.
 If a member engages in the group content and posts, is helpful and encouraging to other members, that’s good social etiquette.
 We will always give them the benefit of the doubt before immediate removal.
-In that case we first send a private message (PM) to remind them of the group rules.
+In that case we first send a private message (PM) to remind them of the group rule that was broken.

 Typically, those who are there to spam the group or just there in pursuit of their agenda, haven’t had any other engagement.
 There are also exceptions, such as some spammers lurking for awhile and then months later posting a rash of promotional posts.